Abhijith14/Digital-Clock/README.md

 ### Deployment

-After clonning [this repo](https://github.com/Abhijith14/Digital-Clock), run Form1.
+After cloning [this repo](https://github.com/Abhijith14/Digital-Clock), run Form1.
 Find the code in Form1.vb and Design in Form1.vb (Design).

 ### Built With